polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/adding-new-functions.md

 ### **Update the schema**

-The first step to adding new wrapper functionality is defining the method we want our users to query.
+The first step to adding new wrapper functionality is defining the method we want our users to invoke.
 Add the following method & custom data types to your `./src/schema.graphql` schema file:

 ```graphql title="./src/schema.graphql"
 type Module {